 The Library is also home to the largest and finest collection of eighteenth-century British graphic art outside the British Museum; its 35,000 satirical prints, portraits, and topographical views are an incomparable resource for visual material on many facets of English life of the period.

 Located in Farmington, Connecticut, the Lewis Walpole Library's collections also include drawings, paintings, and furniture, all housed on a 14-acre campus with four historically important structures and extensive grounds.
 The Library runs an active fellowship program and sponsors conferences, lectures, and exhibitions in cooperation with other Yale libraries and departments.

-Open by appointment Monday through Friday 8:30 a.m. - 4:45 p.m.
-The Library is closed on University holidays.
-The exhibition gallery is open Wednesdays, 2-4:30 p.m. when exhibitions are on view.
-No appointment is required.
+Open Monday 9:30 am – 4:45 pm and Tuesday through Friday 8:30 a.m. - 4:45 pm The Library is closed on University holidays.
+The exhibition gallery is open when exhibitions are on view Wednesdays 2-4:30 pm and other times by appointment.

 The Lewis Walpole Library is a non-circulating, closed-stack library.
 Rare books, manuscripts, prints, and drawings may be consulted only in the Reading Room.
 Visitors are encouraged to view the Reader Guidelines before visiting the library.

 The Library is typically about fifty minutes from the New Haven campus and about twenty minutes from Hartford by car.
 The Library is about a forty-minute drive from the nearest airport, which is Bradley International Airport in Windsor Locks.